Hidde-Heijnen/mlmi-vault/030 - Notes/General ML/Dirac Delta function.md

   $$

 - **Interpretation:** Represents an **idealised point mass** or **unit impulse**.
 In probability, it can be seen as a distribution with **zero variance**, concentrating all probability at one point.
+- Make sure the delta function is within the integration limits, otherwise the integral is 0
 ### **Key Properties**

 1. **Sifting Property**: